Nalu116/Orbits-II/README.md

 Classical_to_Cartesian_Orbital_Element_Converter.m is a function where user may input classical orbital elements to convert to cartesian positions and first rates of change about all three axes.

+Cartesian_to_Classical_Orbital_Element_Convertor.m is a script that converts user inputed cartesian values to classical orbital elements

+Transfers.m is a script that parses through planetary ephemeris data and plots first order approximations for orbital transfers using lambers TOF equations.
+Script

 ephem.m and lambert_solver.m are given functions where: